bikeshedder/tusker/README.md

 and `{dbname}_{timestamp}_migrations`.

 The `dbname` setting overrides the database name in connection `url` (if specified).
-If you do not specify database name in `dbname` or in the connection `url`, it will use the default database, which defaults to the database user name.
+If neither a `dbname` nor a `url` is specified it will default to `tusker`.
+Calling `tusker diff database` only makes sense if you specify a `dbname` or your application does indeed use a database called `tusker`.